anandparayil/MentalHealthTracker/README.md

 ## 📄 License

 This project is licensed under the **Apache License 2.0**.
-© 2025 Anand Parayil and your name
+© 2025 Anand Parayil and Eswar Telagamsetti

 See the [LICENSE](./LICENSE) file for more details.